Tyrn/wei/the-insider-en.typ

 should  not  spend  money  on  war,  we  should spend  the money  on  social assistance."

-     Kissur came in after midnight - by his looks, he spent the evening in a more interesting way - in a pub.
+     Kissur came in after midnight---by his looks, he spent the evening in a more interesting way---in a pub.
 He ran  into Bemish on a garden path, next to  a  grotto  that,  due  to an  evident reason, Bemish needed to  visit in private.